thesimplekid/nostrdizer-cli/README.md

     - [ ] Maker does not verify that CJ outputs are sent to correct send vs change address
 ### Todo
 - [ ] Update nostr_rust version
+    Nostr_rust greater then 14 uses a newer version of secp256k1 that causes compatibility issues with version used in rust_bitcoin, should be fixed in next release of rust_bitcoin.
     - [ ] Events should be verified
 - [ ] Cleanup, add tests, and COMMENTS
 - [x] Use Replaceable events for offers